PolyhedraZK/nbnet/src/ddev/README.md

 nb ddev create --hosts '10.0.0.2,10.0.0.3,10.0.0.4'
 ```

-You can use `nb ddev list-web3-rpcs` to get all Web3 endpoints.
+You can use `nb ddev list-rpcs -w` to get all Web3 endpoints.

 If your remote hosts has different OSs with your localhost, your local compiled binaries may not run correctly on the remote hosts.
 For this situation, there is a `make ddev_docker_runtime` that can solve this problem.